NicolasBuecher/steam-web-api-java-mongodb-usecases/README.md

-# steam-web-api-java-mongodb-usecases
-Simple use cases of extracting data from Steam WebAPI with steam-web-api-java and using it in MongoDB
+# Steam Web API and MongoDB in common use cases